How do I know if therapy is needed?

 There are many benefits of the therapeutic process.
-With the successful completion of counseling you will experience a positive change in yourself, your relationships, and improvement with the presenting issue that brought you to counseling.
+With the successful completion of counseling, you will experience a positive change in yourself, and your relationships, and improvement with the presenting issue that brought you to counseling.

 How do I know if I have selected the right counselor?

 Choosing the right therapist is essential to becoming emotionally healthy.
-Therefore, you want to make certain that you and your therapist are a good fit, ultimately sharing the same worldview (similar beliefs, values and morals).
-Counseling is a very vulnerable process that requires safety and trust to be the foundation, but is built upon establishing a positive therapeutic alliance between the therapist and client.
+Therefore, you want to make certain that you and your therapist are a good fit, ultimately sharing the same worldview (similar beliefs, values, and morals).
+Counseling is a very vulnerable process that requires safety and trust to be the foundation but is built upon establishing a positive therapeutic alliance between the therapist and the client.
 If this cannot be done, it may be best to seek other therapists for your clinical needs.

 Can I be assured of confidentiality?

 YES!
 Heart to Heart Counseling abides by a written confidentiality agreement.
-Personal information shared with your therapist is protected information under the HIPAA law and regulations.
+Personal information shared with your therapist is protected information under HIPAA laws and regulations.
 However, Heart to Heart Counseling is mandated by law to breach confidentiality under certain circumstances which include: 1) court orders via a subpoena 2) client has become a harm to self or others.
-Please referred to the Confidentiality Statement under the Forms tab.
+Please refer to the Confidentiality Statement under the Forms tab.

 What can I expect from a counseling session?